 Auto Layout Baseline Alignment, Once For Ever

 Have you ever tried to do first baseline alignment using auto layout or stack view but been disappointed with the result?
-If yes, this post… Read More »Auto Layout Baseline Alignment, Once For Ever
+If yes, this post is for you.
+What is Baseline?
+In typography, the baseline is the imaginary line upon which a line of text rests.
+In most typefaces, the descenders on characters such as…

 Xcode template is an ability that allows developers to create projects and files with predefined files and structures automatically.
 Practically we can also define custom templates to reduce boring repetitive tasks but Apple explains almost nothing about it.
-Maybe they have not decided to release it publicly yet but I found it very useful in daily routines.
-So the following article is my findings based on my and the other’s trial and errors.
-For sure, these are not complete and you can help the community to make it more complete until Apple reveals it officially.
+Maybe they have not decided to release it publicly yet but I found it very useful in…

 In Xcode, we can define frameworks, static and dynamic libraries and bundles to modularize our codes and resources.
 Unfortunately it is somewhat vague in Apple documentations.
 So let’s look at their differences and purposes in a simple word.